My Base64 Basic Authentication leaked! What should I do?

 1. Code snippets to prevent Base64 Basic Authentication hardcoding using environment variables

-Using environment variables for Base64 Basic Authentication in your code is considered secure because:
+Using environment variables for Base64 Basic Authentication in your code can be considered secure for the following reasons:

 Using AWS Secrets Manager to manage Base64 Basic Authentications is a secure way to handle sensitive data.
 Here are code snippets in five different programming languages that demonstrate how to retrieve the Base64 Basic Authentication from AWS Secrets Manager.